Papas a la Mexicana | Easy Mexican Potatoes Recipe

 Tips for Substituting Ingredients

-If you don’t have access to fresh chilies then in a pinch you could use chili powder.
-If you’re out of fresh garlic then garlic powder is a good substitute.
+If you don’t have access to fresh green chilis then in a pinch you could use chili powder – to give a smoky touch chipotle chili powder would work great.

-If you’re out of onion then even onion powder can be used in a pinch.
 Red onion would work it just wouldn’t have that Mexican flag look to it.

 For the potatoes use any of the varieties mentioned and stay away from sweet potatoes for this recipe.
 It wouldn’t work too well here.

-Of course please notice that the results using any of these substitutions will be quite different then the traditional dish and what you see pictured here.
+Please notice that the results using any of these substitutions will be quite different then the traditional dish and what you see pictured here.
 Still yummy, just different.

 This authentic Mexican recipe is one of the simplest and easiest ones to make.

-Heat the oil in a large frying pan, add the potatoes and sprinkle a bit of salt over them.
-Sauté until fork tender or crispy.
+Use a wooden spoon to sauté until fork tender or crispy.
 Try to create one single layer with the potatoes to help them cook faster.
 You can cook until you have extra crispy potatoes if you’d like.

-Next you’re going to add the chopped tomatoes and season with salt.
+Step 4: Next you’re going to add the chopped tomatoes and season with salt.
 Cook just a few minutes or until the tomatoes begin to break down.

-Lastly mix in the chopped cilantro, if using, and stir until well combined.
+Step 5: Lastly mix in the chopped cilantro, if using, and stir until well combined.
 Remove from heat and serve as desired.

 How to Serve

-Now that you’ve made these easy Mexican potatoes, it’s time to enjoy them.
 Below are some of the many ways you can eat papas a la Mexicana.

-As a filling it would be amazing in tacos dorados, chiles rellenos, gorditas or quesadillasor even breakfast burritos.
+As a filling it would be amazing in tacos dorados, chiles rellenos, gorditas or quesadillas or even breakfast burritos.

 If you’d rather have these potatoes for breakfast, or you have any leftover potatoes, then you can serve with a fried egg on top.
 I like to sprinkle with some cotija cheese over the potatoes before adding the egg.